Geometry-Aware Probabilistic Circuits via Voronoi Tessellations: Background Related Work

-Allowing mixture weights to depend on the input is a natural way to increase model expressivity and enable local specialization, for example, mixture-of-experts (MoE) models \citep{jacobs1991adaptive, shazeer2017outrageously}, where a learned gating function routes inputs to specialized subnetworks.
-Within the PC literature, prior approaches have explored similar directions: CSPNs \citep{shao2022conditional} parameterize sum-node weights as neural functions of observed features, enabling conditional density estimation over target variables, but sacrificing tractable inference over the conditioning variables.
-SPQNs \cite{sharir18sumproduct} introduce quotient nodes to encode conditionals directly, gaining expressive efficiency but restricting tractable marginalization to subsets agreeing with an induced variable ordering \citep{sharir18sumproduct}.
-Probabilistic neural circuits (PNCs) \citep{dos2024probabilistic} generalize this idea further by defining the mixing weights as neural functions of ancestor variables, again trading off general tractable marginalization for increased expressivity.
-While conceptually related and similar in essence, these approaches differ fundamentally from the setting we study -- CSPNs condition on \emph{external observed features} rather than the modeled variables themselves.
+While these approaches are conceptually related, they differ from the setting we study in the source and semantics of the routing signal: they relax or impose constraints on model structure, conditioning, or variable interactions, rather than explicitly encoding geometry in the modeled input space.
+For instance, CSPNs condition on \emph{external observed features} rather than the modeled variables themselves.
 Thus, routing is driven by auxiliary information that remains fixed during inference, not on the spatial structure of the data being modeled.
 SPQNs and PNCs impose \emph{implicit variable orderings} without geometric interpretation, so routing decisions follow graph-theoretic dependencies rather than spatial proximity or geometric regions, and they sacrifice general any order marginalization capabilities of a PC.
 Similarly, integral circuits and continuous mixtures extend mixture representations using latent variables that are integrated out, rather than inducing explicit geometric partitions of the input space.
 However, many real-world distributions exhibit strong locality and piecewise structure: different regions of the input space may follow distinct statistical patterns and dependencies.
 From a modeling perspective, this suggests routing inputs to local experts based on geometry, rather than relying on globally shared mixture weights.